by Matt Gibson

 Tomatoes are great companions for carrot plants, but be sure to plant them 15 to 20 inches apart because tomato plants can stunt the growth of your carrots.
 The large, bushy tomato plant provides ample shade for carrots, which are super sensitive to high heat levels.

-Tomato plants not only enhance the flavor of carrots, they also ooze out solanine, which deters the insects that feed on carrots.
+Tomato plants not only enhance the flavor of carrots, they also ooze out solanine, which will deter pest populations that feed on carrots.
 To reciprocate the favor, carrots aerate the soil, allowing more water and air to reach each tomato plant’s root system.

-Carrots also enjoy the company of lettuce, radishes, chives, marigolds, and leeks.
+Carrots also enjoy the company of different plants such as lettuce, radishes, chives, marigolds, and leeks.
 Onions are also good to have around carrots—but not in the same garden bed, as they will compete against each other if they are too close together.
 Just make sure your carrot plants are nowhere near dill or parsnips in your garden layout.
 These plant types do not coexist well together.

 Cucumbers with Legumes (and More)